Posted on behalf of Phillips Law Group on May 20, 2013 in Workers' Compensation

 Several factors are taken into consideration when an individual files a claim for total and permanent disability.
 Some involve work, such as the persons age, employment record and level of education, while others involve the individuals abilities, such as psychological, sociological and physical challenges.
 All of this information can be considered in a claim.

 If you or a loved one has suffered a debilitating injury while on the job that prevents the victim from maintaining steady employment, he or she may be eligible to file a claim for total permanent disability.
-The workers compensation attorneys at Phillips Law Group can help.
+The licensed workers compensation attorneys in Glendale at Phillips Law Group can help.

 Find out about your legal options today start now by filling out our Free Case Review form.